uofajillian/edx-documentation/en_us/xblock/source/anatomy/python.rst

 The XBlock Python File
 #######################

-This section of the tutorial walks through the `thumbs.py`_ file that is part of the Thumbs XBlock in the XBlock SDK.
+This section of the tutorial walks through the Python file, `thumbs.py`_, for the Thumbs XBlock example in the XBlock SDK.

+In the XBlock Python file, you define :ref:`fields <XBlock Fields>`, :ref:`views <View Methods>`, :ref:`handlers <Handler Methods>`, and workbench scenarios.

 .. contents:: Section Contents:
  :local: